espressif/idf-eclipse-plugin/README.md

 1. Click on the `Espressif` menu from the menu bar.
 1. Select the `Change Language` from the drop-down menu.
 1. From the sub menu select the language you want.
-1. Eclipse will restart with selected language.
+1. IDE will restart with the selected language.

 ![](docs/images/change_language.png)